aspuru-guzik-group/Pasithea/README.md

 # Pasithea

 This repository contains code for Pasithea, a gradient-based method for property optimization on molecules (or, if you will, a way to dream up molecules).
+See the corresponding scientific paper: [Deep Molecular Dreaming: Inverse machine learning for de-novo molecular design and interpretability with surjective representations](https://arxiv.org/abs/2012.09712)

 At the core of model is a simple fully-connected neural network.
 The method outputs continuous, valid molecular transformations, which is enabled by these additions:
 * [Self-referencing embedded strings (SELFIES)](https://github.com/aspuru-guzik-group/selfies), a surjective representation for molecular graphs.
 * Random noise in molecular inputs.
 Every zero in the one-hot encoding is replaced with a random decimal in the range [0, k], where k is a specified upperbound.